Off-campus study in U.S.

 Under the auspices of Connecticut College and the Twelve College Exchange Program, described below, students in theater may spend one semester of concentrated study in directing, play writing, acting, movement and voice, design and other electives.
 A final project draws together all these elements, culminating in a performance open to the public.
 The semester opens with two weeks spent abroad, either in Stratford-upon-Avon or at Russia's Moscow Art Theater (subject to change).
 The program is very competitive and may require an audition with NTI staff.
 Grades and credits become part of a Wheaton student's academic record.
-Students pay tuition and fees to Connecticut College for the NTI Program.
-Wheaton merit scholarships are not available, but Wheaton grants are available.*
+Grades are considered as transfer credit and do not factor into the Wheaton GPA.
+Students pay tuition and fees to Connecticut College, and financial aid is applied for through Wheaton.
+Federal, state and institutional need-based funding is transferable; however, merit scholarships do not transfer.

 The Twelve College Exchange Program

 Regional colleges cooperating with Wheaton in exchanging junior-year students include Amherst, Bowdoin, Connecticut College, Dartmouth, Mt.
 Holyoke, Smith, Trinity, Vassar, Wellesley and Wesleyan.
 Admission is competitive, and students should indicate strong curricular reasons for wishing to participate in the exchange.
 Applications and information on eligibility are available through the Academic Advising Center; a minimum GPA of 2.67 (B-) is required to apply, though individual colleges have the final say on whether they will accept a student or not.
 Credits become part of a Wheaton student's academic record.
 Grades are considered as transfer credit and do not factor into the Wheaton GPA.
 For the period of study away, no fees are paid to Wheaton; students pay tuition and fees to the host exchange institution.
 Wheaton merit scholarship and financial aid funds are not available, though students are eligible for state and federal aid programs.*